FuriouZz/blog/content/posts/2024-01-02/index.md

 Creating a blog is a perfect side project to experiment new technologies.

-So in this post, you will learn to:
+So in this post, we will:
   * Create project file structure
   * Configure Deno and Lume
-  * Start a server locally and see your blog
+  * Start a server locally and see our blog
-  * Set blog content
+  * Change blog title and welcome message
   * Create a page
   * Share data between multiple pages
   * Create a post